jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Cloud Private Service Connect Endpoint

 ### Introduction
-The configuration of the Google Cloud Private Service Connect Endpoint relies solely on the corresponding Google API of the Virtual Machine.
-The Google API provides detailed information regarding the configuration of the instance, including its IpAddress, serviceDirectoryRegistrations, etc.
+The configuration of the Google Cloud Private Service Connect Endpoint relies solely on the corresponding Google API of the globalForwardingRules.
+The Google API provides detailed information regarding the configuration of the instance, including its IPAddress, serviceDirectoryRegistrations, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.